-The Company has evaluated subsequent events through February 23, 2022.
+The Company has evaluated subsequent events through February 22, 2023.

-Conduent Incorporated is a New York corporation, organized in 2016.
-Its common stock began trading on January 3, 2017, on the New York Stock Exchange, under the ticker "CNDT".
-In December 2019, Conduent changed the listing of its publicly traded common stock from the New York Stock Exchange to the NASDAQ Global Select Market (NASDAQ), where it remains listed under the ticker "CNDT".
+Conduent's common stock began trading on January 3, 2017, on the New York Stock Exchange, under the ticker "CNDT".
+In December 2019, Conduent changed the listing of its publicly traded common stock from the New York Stock Exchange to the Nasdaq Global Select Market (Nasdaq), where it remains listed under the ticker "CNDT".